-The following specific provisions of law are suspended, as allowed by federal law, pursuant to sections 127A-12(b)(8) and 127A-13(a)(3), HRS, to the extent that the law impedes or tends to impede or be detrimental to the expeditious and efficient execution of, or to conflict with, emergency functions, including laws which by this chapter specifically are made applicable to emergency personnel:
+I suspend the following specific provisions of law under section 127A-13(a)(3) to the extent that the law impedes or tends to impede or be detrimental to the expeditious and efficient execution of, or to conflict with, emergency functions, including laws which by this chapter specifically are made applicable to emergency personnel:

-Chapter 6E, HRS, historic preservation, only to the extent necessary to allow for emergency demolition, removal, and disposal of wildfire-generated debris.
+Chapter 6E, HRS, historic preservation, only to the extent necessary to: (1) allow for emergency demolition, removal, and disposal of wildfire-generated debris; and (2) allow for the construction or erection of temporary housing for use by displaced victims of the Lāhainā wildfires, provided that construction or erection of temporary housing may commence after consultation with, and upon the approval of, the State Historic Preservation Division.
 Any work performed under this limited suspension shall be subject to cultural, historic, and archaeological monitoring as appropriate.
 I also order State agencies and personnel, to the extent allowed by law and in consultation with the State Historic Preservation Division, to protect and preserve items of historic or cultural significance to the town and historic character of Lāhainā regardless of age, including but not limited to, business signs and other landmarks.

-Section 37-41, HRS, appropriations to revert to state treasury; exceptions, to the extent that appropriations lapse at the end of the fiscal year prior to completion of the emergency actions.
+Section 37-41, HRS, appropriations to revert to state treasury; exceptions, to the extent that appropriations lapse at the end of the fiscal year before completion of the emergency actions.